waralex/dash-docs/README.md

 The [Dash Userguide](https://plotly.com/dash): everything that you need to know to be productive with Dash.

 The Dash Userguide is hosted online at: [https://plotly.com/dash](https://plotly.com/dash).
+Note: In the past, some corporate networks have blocked our website at https://dash.plot.ly.
+We created a PDF for those community members.

+We have since resolved these issues by moving to https://dash.plotly.com and we’ve stopped maintaining this PDF documentation.

+Is your network still blocking our docs and do you still need a PDF version?

+If so, please comment on this issue: https://github.com/plotly/dash-docs/issues/897.

 ### Running an app locally